RiyaBulia12/hello-rails-react/README.md

 # 📖 Hello World <a name="about-project"></a>

-> This project provides the endpoint based on ruby on rails to generate random greeting messages which in is used by react Frontend application, all implemented in single app with webpack.
+> This project provides the endpoint based on ruby on rails to generate random greeting messages which in is used by react frontend application, all implemented in single app with webpack.

 ## 🛠 Built With <a name="built-with"></a>